From LUSEM to Lund Business School

 How important are accreditations?

-Assume that a long-term strategy leads to a reduction in the number of departments, by some joining a larger one - 'Informatics' becomes part of 'Business Administration' - or that some are transferred to another faculty.
-For example, 'Business Law' to Faculty of Law and 'Economic History' to the Department of History.
+Assume that a new long-term strategy leads to a reduction in the number of departments, by one merging into a larger one or that another is transferred to another faculty.
+For example, 'Business Law' to Faculty of Law.

-Have the accreditations - which are part of the LUSEM School of Economics marketing - created a lock-in?
-And is it of such a nature that one does not dare to change the institutional structure for the risk of losing one or more accreditations?
+Have the accreditations - which are part of the LUSEM's marketing - created a lock-in?
+And is it of such a nature that LUSEM does not dare to change the internal structure for fear of losing one or more accreditations?

 My conclusion is that, from a strategic perspective, LUSEM must become less dependent on accreditations.
 It is also unclear to most people what these stand for.
 The internal quality work cannot possibly be guided by or even less so dependent on the accreditation organizations' evaluations.